 If the lights go out under anything except hard deceleration you are too lean.
 Some fuel injection systems shut off the fuel injectors under closed throttle hard deceleration beyond a certain rpm.
 In this case the lights will go out.

-If the engine is at normal operating temperatures the last red light is simply "too rich" under all conditions.
-The last red light will be on on initial startup.
+If the engine is at normal operating temperatures the red light is simply "too rich" under all conditions.